North River Retreats

 As a small group of residents and farmers we challenged the Whangarei District Council on the condition of our road and we also challenged the New Zealand Post Office (as it was then) to get some action on our poor telephone lines, as everytime we had so much as a heavy dew the telephone cut out.

-In 1984 as a recession in farming cut very deep and very hard for farmers, it seemed that we as a group of farmers along with others in the area took an initative to become quite radical and outspoken.
+for farmers, it seemed that we as a group of farmers along with others in the area took an initative to become quite radical and outspoken.
 At the time if we sold a sheep to the freezing works we actually got a bill, it cost the farmers money for sheep to be sent for slaughter and sale.
 We decided to stage a positive protest in the main street of Waipu (it was State Highway 1 then).
 With about 40 sheep slaughtered, frozen and cut into steaks we stopped traffic with 25 tractors driving up and down the main street holding up the traffic and handed out not only free sheep steaks but a one cent piece with each steak.
 We figured it would be better to give to a consumer rather than a multi national company.
 We then went on to lead a 7000 strong protest march on Parliament in Wellington.
 After that it was to Whangarei for a funeral march to symbolise the death of farming in NZ.

 The protests didn't change anything at all.